CHESLA loans are available for undergraduate, graduate and professional study.

 - A student or co-applicant(s) (if any) must have monthly debt payments amounting to 43% or less of monthly gross income (Debt-to-Income ratio).

-- A student or co-applicant(s) (if any) must have a minimum $20,000 adjusted gross annual income (AGI).
+- A student or co-applicant(s) (if any) must have a minimum $20,000 annual gross income.
 There is no maximum income limit.

 The financial aid office of the college or university a student attends must certify the student's enrollment and cost of education.
 (After an application is approved for credit worthiness, the loan servicer will send the college/university a certification form.)